 Step 1: Place the calendula oil and beeswax into a heat proof container.
 You can use a mason jar, or for easy cleanup, a recycled tin can.

 Step 2: Set the container with the oil and beeswax down into a saucepan that contains a few inches of water.
 Set the pan over a medium-low burner until the beeswax has melted.

 Step 3: Remove from heat and stir in the essential oils.
 Carefully, pour the hot mixture into tins.
-This recipe fills three of the 2 ounce tins shown.
-You can buy those from Amazon.com or Mountain Rose Herbs.
+This recipe fills about one the 2 ounce tins shown.
+You can buy those from Amazon or Specialty Bottle.